 To maintain the anonymity of the chosen schools and the participants, I refer to the schools as School A, B and C, as well as the HODs and teachers, for instance, Teacher A1 and Teacher A2 of School A, as presented in Table 3.1 below.
-Tables 3.2, 3.3 and 3.4 give a general summary of the learners and teachers who attend the school.
+Tables 3.2, 3.3 and 3.4 summarise the learners and teachers who attend the school.